Phrenzi/slate/source/includes/_patrons.md

 }
 ```

-This api is used while Patron forget password, and after this api is invoked and is success, a email
+This api need App Token authenticated and is used while Patron forget password, and after this api is invoked and is success, a email
-will trigger and sent to Patron's registered email
+will trigger and sent to Patron's registered email.

 * if success, it will return HTTP Status Code `200` without json object
 * if email is missing, it will return HTTP Status Code `401`